 KetoPaleo

-Main goalEnter ketosis, burn fatEat clean, reduce inflammation
+Main goalEnter ketosis, burn fatEat whole foods, support metabolic health

 FocusMacros (fat/protein/carbs)Food quality (whole, unprocessed)